Understanding NPV And IRR: A Guide To Investment Decision Making

 Measuring NPV and IRR

-Net Present Value (NPV): To calculate NPV, you need to know the initial investment, the cost of capital (or discount rate), and the cash inflows that the investment will generate.
+Net Present Value (NPV): To calculate NPV, you need to know the initial investment, the cost of capital (or discount rate), and the cash inflows the investment will generate.
 The formula for NPV is:

 NPV = ∑ [Rt / (1+i)^t] – C0